akmalfaditya/Bootcamp/Practice/Streams and IO/Streams and IO/README.md

-# Streams and IO Project - Core Stream Operations
+# Streams and IO Project

-## 🎯 **Training Objective**
+## **Training Objective**
-Master the fundamental concepts of Stream and I/O operations in C#.
+Learn the fundamental concepts of Stream and I/O operations in C#.
 This project serves as your comprehensive guide to understanding how data flows through your applications, from memory to files, across networks, and between processes.

-## 📚 **What You'll Learn**
+## **What You'll Learn**

 ### **Stream Architecture - The Foundation**
 Think of streams as **data highways** in your application.
 Just like roads have different types (highways, city streets, bike paths), streams have different purposes: